Deiby24/dh-portafolio.netlify.app/README.md

-# Getting Started with Create React App
+# Deiby Hernandez Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Este Proyecto fue hecho en github - ([docs.github.com](https://docs.github.com/es)).

-## Available Scripts
+## to implement the project

-In the project directory, you can run:
+### `you must install npm`

-### `npm start`
+In the terminal you must execute the command `npm install` which will install all the npm dependencies with which you will be able to run the program.

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.